Meet the Pro BMW Race Car Driver Who Owns Her Own Championship Team

-Drifting a Power Wheels Jeep around the house as a child might have been the start of a now impressive career for Canadian-born Samantha “Sam” Tan, 23, a professional race car driver, owner of a professional racing team, child of immigrants and recent college graduate.
+Drifting a Power Wheels Jeep around the house as a child might have been the start of a now impressive career for Canadian-born Samantha “Sam” Tan, 23, a professional race car driver, owner of a

 While racing BMWs for five years, Sam balanced being a full-time college student on top of developing her career, graduating with the Class of 2020 from the University of California, Irvine, with a degree in economics, according to Forbes.
 Although she possesses an impressive work ethic, Sam still feels a lack of respect in the largely male-dominated sport of racing.

 It took the support of her family to help Sam as she faced hurdles while moving from Canada to California to pursue her dream.

 Sam’s family history is a story of struggle, drive and humbleness.
 She told NextShark that her great-grandparents left China and moved to Southeast Asia due to civil unrest and widespread poverty in the early 1900s.
 Her parents, a Malaysian mother and Filipino father, Kenneth Tan, immigrated to Canada where they both met.
 Sam’s mother left Malaysia and sends money to her parents for a better life, dedicating herself to her studies at the University of Chicago.
 The family of four includes Sam and her younger brother, Kevin Tan, who is pursuing a career in STEM and has no interest in the racing world, Sam says.

 Her need for speed might have started when her father bought her a child size jeep at age five to drive around the house, according to Wheels.
 It wasn’t until a couple of years later at age 12 when Sam’s father leveled her up and taught her how to drive a road car.
 Sam recalled when her father, a big “car guy,” would drive Sam to school in his beloved car among other things he did to expose his daughter to the fast life, The Gentleman Racer (TGR) reported.